Edward Addison

-Air Vice Marshal Edward Barker Addison, CB, CBE, FIEE (4 October 1898 – 4 July 1987) was a senior Royal Air Force (RAF) officer who served as Air Officer Commanding No. 100 Group from 1943 to 1945 during the Second World War.
+Air Vice Marshal Edward Barker Addison, CB, CBE, FIEE (4 October 1898 – 4 July 1987) was a senior British Royal Air Force (RAF) officer who served as Air Officer Commanding No. 100 Group from 1943 to 1945 during the Second World War.
 The group jammed Axis radar and communications systems from the air and Addison was its only commander.

 Early career

 Addison was born on 4 October 1898 and served with the Royal Flying Corps and the RAF during the First World War.

 After the war he studied at Sidney Sussex College in Cambridge and then re-entered the RAF in 1921.
 His studies continued, gaining his master's degree from Cambridge in 1926 and the Engineer's degree from the École Supérieure d'Électricité of Paris in 1927.

 Battle of the Beams

 As a result of British scientific intelligence's discovery of the Knickebein beam system being used by the Luftwaffe during June 1940, No. 80 Wing RAF was established at RAF Radlett to operate countermeasures.
 Addison, now a wing commander, had recently returned from the Middle East and was appointed to command the new unit.
 The technical design of countermeasures was handled by a section under Dr Robert Cockburn at the Telecommunications Research Establishment at Swanage.
 Both organisations were given the highest priority during the Luftwaffe 's night-bombing Blitz against British cities.
 80 Wing worked under the immediate control of the Air Ministry but kept in close touch with the Fighter Command operations room at RAF Bentley Priory.

 The first jammers developed at Swanage were simple diathermy sets to transmit a 'mush' of noise on the Knickebein frequency.
 These were quickly replaced by higher powered equipment called 'Aspirins' (to counteract the Knickebein beams, which were codenamed 'Headaches').
 Knickebein was soon superseded by X-Gerät and Y-Gerät directional beams, which in turn were eventually jammed by 80 Wing in the Battle of the Beams.

 In early November intelligence pointed to a major operation being planned by the Luftwaffe against the Midlands (Coventry Blitz Operation Moonlight Sonata/Unternehmen Mondscheinsonate).
 The operation orders to the X-Gerät stations on 14 November were intercepted but could not be deciphered by Bletchley Park in time, although 80 Wing's aircraft detected the X-Gerät radio frequencies.
 Addison telephoned the Air Staff's scientific intelligence adviser, Dr R.V.
 Jones and they guessed the frequencies to jam but the jamming had no effect.
 Coventry was bombed that night (the Coventry Blitz) with 554 killed and 865 seriously injured.
 Addison and Jones investigated the failure and the Royal Aircraft Establishment discovered from the X-Gerät equipment in a shot down aircraft that it contained a filter set to 2,000 Hz, whereas the jammers were set to 1,500 Hz.
 Thereafter X-Gerät was jammed by 80 Wing and the accuracy of German bombing declined until the Blitz ended in May 1941.